Rockton man accused of soliciting sexual acts from online profile posing as minor

 DuBOIS — A Clearfield County man is facing charges after he was allegedly conversing with an online profile posing as a 14-year-old girl in a sexually-explicit manner.

-Kevin Frederick Huey, 33, of Rockton, is charged with criminal solicitation - statutory sexual assault: 11 years older, a felony in the second degree; criminal solicitation - aggravated indecent assault - person less than 16 years of age, a felony in the second degree and criminal solicitation - indecent assault of a person less than 16 years of age, a second-degree misdemeanor, according to a criminal complaint filed at Magisterial District Judge David Meholick's office March 2.
+Kevin Frederick Huey, 33, of Rockton, is charged with criminal solicitation –statutory sexual assault: 11 years older, a felony in the second degree; criminal solicitation –aggravated indecent assault –person less than 16 years of age, a felony in the second degree and criminal solicitation –indecent assault of a person less than 16 years of age, a second-degree misdemeanor, according to a criminal complaint filed at District Judge David Meholick’s office March 2.

 While reporting this incident, 814 Pred Hunters provided a binder containing printouts of messages and photographs allegedly sent between Huey and the decoy.
-In these messages, believing that the female is 14 years old, Huey allegedly requested and sent intimate images, solicited sexual intercourse and made plans to meet with the fictitious female to engage in sexual intercourse, according to the affidavit of probable cause.
+In these messages, believing that the female is 14 years old, Huey allegedly requested and sent intimate images, solicited sex and made plans to meet with the fictitious female to engage in sex, according to the affidavit of probable cause.

 On Feb.
 21, state police in DuBois interviewed Huey at the station, when he allegedly confessed to these allegations.
 Huey said he was reportedly aware that he was speaking to a 14-year-old, and his intentions were to meet with her to have sex, according to the affidavit of probable cause.